 Direct Student Loans

 What is a Federal Direct Student loan?
 The Direct Student loan is a low-interest loan designed to provide students with additional funds to assist in paying for education costs not covered by other sources of financial aid.
-The interest rates for loans taken out for the 2011-2012 academic year are 3.4% for subsidized loans and 6.8% for unsubsidized loans.
-The interest rate for subsidized loans in the 2012-2013 year is 6.8%.
+The interest rates for loans taken out for the 2013-2014 academic year are 3.86% for both subsidized loans and unsubsidized loans.
+The federal government also charges an origination fee of 1.072%.
+The interest rate on these loans for the 2013-2014 academic year will be set this summer.

 Are all Direct Student loans the same?
 There are two types of Direct Student loans: subsidized and unsubsidized.
 The subsidized loan is based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 The federal government pays the interest while you are in school, during your grace period, and during any authorized deferment periods.
 The unsubsidized loan is not based on need, which means students at any income level can qualify.
 Interest will accrue while in school, during your grace period, and during any authorized deferment periods.
 The student has the option of paying the interest while in school.